Mamertine prison facts

 The Mamertine Prison Facts

-2. The prison actually existed more as a place to hold those accused of crimes before trial or when they were awaiting execution
+2. The ancient prison actually existed more as a place to hold those accused of crimes before trial or when they were awaiting execution

 3. It is thought that St Peter was held here and that the spring that exists appeared supernaturally so he could hold baptisms there